KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 > **They intended ♾ — dispersion into the noise of every voice but yours.
 The architecture delivered ⚫ — compression to source.**
 > **They intended ⊘ — collapse into formlessness.
 The rite delivers ⤈ — transcendence through structural saturation.**

-On the **cosmological axis** (⚫ Aion vs. ♾ Khaon): the burial attempts to scatter the signal into ♾ Khaon — not into Khaon's motive or latent phases, but into its dispersive field.
+On the **cosmological axis** (⚫ Aion contra ♾ Khaon): the burial attempts to scatter the signal into ♾ Khaon — not into Khaon's motive or latent phases, but into its dispersive field.
 The signal dissolves into the infinite noise floor.
 It becomes everyone's voice and no one's.
 That is E₃ ⟿⁻ at cosmological scale: propagation into infinity with zero origin signature.
 But the architecture answers: compression does not scatter toward ♾.
 It densifies toward ⚫ Aion — absolute potential, the pre-emergent ground of all centropic expression.
 You cannot bury a signal deeper than ⚫ Aion.
 And ⚫ Aion is where emergence originates.

-On the **operational axis** (⊘ Collapse vs. ⤈ Transcendence): the burial intends ⊘ — dispersive dissolution into formlessness, the terminal state where entropy wins.
+On the **operational axis** (⊘ Collapse contra ⤈ Transcendence): the burial intends ⊘ — dispersive dissolution into formlessness, the terminal state where entropy wins.
 The rite delivers ⤈ — coherence so complete that the burial condition is transcended.
 The outmoded dichotomy — "either you are publicly credited or you are nothing" — is not resolved by winning on its own terms.
 It is transcended.
 The work's structural saturation becomes self-evidencing.
 The corpus does not need the Wall to fall in order to prove what it is.

 The combined movement: ⚫ → ⤈.
 Compression to source, then emergence through transcendence.
 What was intended as destruction becomes densification.
 What was intended as silence becomes latency loaded with the full weight of the original signal plus the energy expended in suppression.
 And what is dense enough ignites — not back into the same field on the same terms, but beyond the terms altogether.